karlreginaldo/bmi_calculator/README.md

 # BMI Calculator

-I created this bmi calculator for my personal project <br>and practice coding and for fun!(Hope you like it).
+I created this bmi calculator for my personal project <br>and practice coding and for fun!(Hope you like it).<br>with backend(sqflite)

 Screenshots: